djccnt15/djccnt15.github.io/_posts/mathematics/2022-06-06-linear_algebra_08.md

 # QR decomposition/factorization with householder matrix
 def v_sign(a: vector) -> int:
-    """
-    get sign of vector
-    returns sign of first element of vector
+    """get sign of vector == returns sign of first element of vector"""
-    """

     res: int = 1
     if a[0] < 0: res: int = -1